wilvk/winvimbuild/README.md

 ## Requirements:

-The script must be run on Windows 7 or higher with Administrator privileges.
+The script must be run on Windows 7 or higher using Powershell 2.0+ with Administrator privileges.

 ## Processing Order: